 Instructions

-• Heat 1/2 tablespoon of oil in a kadai/pan on medium heat.
-Once the oil is hot, add the chana dal and cook for around 2-3 minutes or until the dal is golden in color.
+• Heat 1 tablespoon oil in a kadai/pan on medium heat.
+Once the oil is hot, add 1 & ½ teaspoon chana dal and cook for around 2 to 3 minutes or until the dal is golden in color.
 Remove the dal from pan and set aside.

-• Cook the tomatoes until they are soft and mushy, around 6-7 minutes.
+• Then add 2 medium tomatoes (350 grams), along with ½ teaspoon salt and stir.
+Cook the tomatoes until they are soft and mushy, around 6 to 7 minutes.
+Remove the kadai from heat.

 • Transfer the tempering to the tomato chutney and mix.
 Enjoy tomato chutney with dosa/idlis or even parathas.